TagVar/BareBones/README.md

 ##System Requirements

 BareBones has been tested on a Debian 8 Jessie server running PHP7, Apache 2.4 with `mod_rewrite` enabled, and a MySQL database.
-BareBones should work on PHP >= 5.4 and Apache 2.* as well as any distribution of Linux.
-It required the `mod_rewrite` Apache module be enabled.
+BareBones should work on PHP >= 5.6 and Apache 2.* as well as any distribution of Linux.
+It requires the `mod_rewrite` Apache module be enabled.

 ##File Structure